 Like I said before, turbine powered RC aircraft could cast a very negative image on our hobby if the care, attention, and respect they deserve are dismissed, forgotten, or ignored.

 As the price of model turbines keeps getting lower, more and more people will be introduced to turbine powered flight.
 This is great - provided we all understand that the media loves to blow things out of proportion, and only a few RC turbine related incidents could have our hobby backed into a corner (like it's not there already in most areas thanks to the droners).

 Keep spectators away!

-The general distance rule here is 25 feet minimum.
+The general distance rule here is 30 feet.
 I like 50!

 This pretty much applies to any large RC helicopter, but even more important with turbine powered models.
 If you are flying at a turbine friendly club, this is not usually an issue since the spectator area and even pit area will be a minimum of 30 feet from the flight line and well defined (even being fenced off).